Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-This micronutrient does not smell very good, therefore, in Greek, the name "bromine" is translated as "stench".
-And yet bromine is needed by man, since it is in the composition of almost all internal organs.
-What good can bromine bring to a person?
+This microelement does not smell very good, so in translation from Greek the name "bromine" is translated as "stench".
+And yet bromine is necessary for a person, since it is present in almost all internal organs.
+What benefits can bromine bring to a person?

 Properties of bromine

 Bromine is a heavy microelement, 6 times heavier than air.
-It is a liquid that is colored in brown color and which is very sharp and unpleasantly smells.
+It is a liquid that is brown in color and has a very sharp and unpleasant smell.

-Bromine can be taken from salt lakes, underground wells, natural sources - there this microelement is in combination with others.
-These compounds are called sodium bromide, magnesium bromide potassium bromide.
+Bromine can be taken from salt lakes, underground wells, natural sources - there this microelement is found in combination with others.
+These compounds are called sodium bromide, potassium bromide, magnesium bromide.

-The daily norm of bromine for humans is from 0.4 to 1 mg.
-Bromine can be obtained from bread, beans, milk and dairy products, as well as pharmacy supplements.
+The daily requirement for bromine for humans is 0.4 to 1 mg.
+Bromine can be obtained from bread, beans, milk and dairy products, as well as pharmaceutical supplements.

 Characteristics of bromine

-Up to 300 milligrams - so much bromine is contained in human tissues.
-It is found in almost all internal organs - kidneys, thyroid gland, blood, bones, muscles, pituitary gland.
-Bromine is self-eliminated from the body with the products of disintegration - urine, then.
+Up to 300 milligrams – that’s how much bromine is contained in human tissues.
+It is present in almost all internal organs – kidneys, thyroid gland, blood, bones, muscles, pituitary gland.
+Bromine is removed from the body by itself with decay products – urine, sweat.

 How does bromine affect the body?

-It improves the functioning of the genitals, increases the volume of sperm in men and improves its vitality, helps a person feel more relaxed and relaxed, affecting the work of the nervous system.
+It improves the functioning of the sexual organs, increases the volume of sperm in men and improves its vitality, helps a person feel calmer and more relaxed, affecting the functioning of the nervous system.

-Bromine improves the properties of gastric juice for digestion of food, affects the acidity of gastric juice.
+Bromine improves the properties of gastric juice for digestion of food and affects the acidity of gastric juice.

-Bromine is poorly digested if the body has high doses of aluminum, chlorine, iodine, fluoride.
+Bromine is poorly absorbed if the body has high doses of aluminum, chlorine, iodine, and fluorine.

-These are disorders in the work of the nervous system - causeless irritability, depression, poor sleep
+These are disturbances in the functioning of the nervous system - causeless irritability, depression, poor sleep

-• Growth in the absence of bromine slows down
+• Human growth slows down in the absence of bromine

-• Reduced acidity of gastric juice, which prevents food from being digested normally
+• Decreased acidity of gastric juice, which prevents food from being digested normally

 • Dry skin with rashes